 Images shared through social media websites, unlike other post-processing operations, almost always go through compression knowingly or unknowingly \cite{chuman2017image}.
-Also, to deceive the forensic models detecting fake images and to spread fake news, the fake images are usually compressed and propagated through social media \cite{wu2021towards,anoop2019leveraging}.
-Therefore, in the image forensic task of detecting natural and GAN generated images, the generalizability of the forensic algorithms towards post-processing operations, particularly image compression, is a very important factor to be considered.
-Hence, studies in literature that build high performance fake image detector systems also analyze the generalizability of those models \cite{gangan2023robust}.
-Most studies report a high accuracy drop for the models in compressed scenarios \cite{manjary2022distinguishing,gangan2023robust}.
+Also, to deceive the forensic models detecting GAN images and to spread fake news, these images are usually compressed and propagated through social media \cite{wu2021towards,anoop2019leveraging}.
+Therefore, in the image forensic task of detecting natural and GAN generated images, the robustness of forensic algorithms towards post-processing operations, particularly image compression, is a very important factor to be considered.
+Hence, studies in the literature that build high performance GAN image detector systems also analyze the robustness of those models \cite{gangan2023robust}.
+Most studies report a high accuracy drop for the models, in compressed scenarios \cite{manjary2022distinguishing,gangan2023robust}.
 In this regard, one of the interests of this study, apart from identifying bias in visual transformers based classification of natural and GAN images, is to explore whether image compression impacts model bias.
-That is, this study focuses on two research objectives: (1) Do visual transformers produce biased outcomes for the task of distinguishing natural and GAN generated images and, (2) does image compression impact or amplify bias in these classifier models?
-To study these objectives, this study conducts bias analysis experiments in two evaluation settings, one in the original uncompressed evaluation setting and the other in the compressed setting, using the same set of evaluation measures.
-This helps to understand and identify any bias in the transformer based models and also to analyze whether the model bias is impacted by image compression.
-Figure \ref{fig_3bias_architecture} shows the entire architecture of the proposed work, with an example set of input images and prediction scenario to better understand the workflow and how this study conducts the bias exploration.
-This example only depicts the case of analyzing bias in GAN images\footnote{The GAN images in this example is collected from the StyleGAN2 \cite{karras2020analyzing} generated images}, but the study considers analysis over both the real and GAN class of images.
+That is, this study focuses on two research objectives: (1) Do visual transformers produce algorithmic bias or unfairness in their predictions when utilized for the task of distinguishing natural and GAN generated images and, (2) does image compression impact or amplify algorithmic biases in these model predictions?
+For example, this study intends to explore whether any social groups (such as male or female, dark skin or light skin) are more likely predicted as natural images or as GAN generated images; and how image compression impacts the algorithmic biases (if any) towards these social groups.
+To study these objectives, this work conducts bias analysis experiments in two evaluation settings, one in the original uncompressed evaluation setting and the other in the compressed setting, using the same set of evaluation measures.
+This helps to understand and identify any bias in the transformer based models and also to analyze whether model bias is impacted by image compression.
+Figure \ref{fig_3bias_architecture} shows the entire architecture of the proposed work, with an example set of input images and prediction scenarios to better understand the workflow and how this study conducts the bias exploration.
+This example only depicts the case of analyzing bias in GAN images\footnote{The GAN images in this example are collected from StyleGAN2 \cite{karras2020analyzing} generated images}, but the study considers analysis over both natural and GAN classes of images.